Have you been feeling stressed recently?

 The idea of “productivity” has long since spilt over from our professional lives and is now something that we all tend to try and apply across the board, regardless of all other factors.

-Think about it – do you feel guilty when you sleep in on the weekend, or watch TV for a few hours, or read a novel?
-Surely you could use that time to “hustle,” or learn a language, or do some exercise, right?
+Think about it – do you feel guilty when you sleep on the weekend, watch TV for a few hours, or read a novel?
+Surely you could use that time to “hustle,” learn a language, or do some exercise, right?

 Ultimately, we all need balance.
-While it’s good to achieve things, it’s just as necessary to allow for unstructured and unproductive time as well, so that you can rest and recharge your batteries, and actually enjoy the small pleasures of everyday life.
+While it’s good to achieve things, it’s just as necessary to allow for unstructured and unproductive time so that you can rest and recharge your batteries and actually enjoy the small pleasures of everyday life.

 Simply letting go of the inner need to be – or feel – “productive” all the time can really help to defeat excess stress.